Back

 Following REACH and RoHS rules helps businesses a lot.
 They make sure their products are safe and don’t harm the environment.
 This makes their brand look good and opens up new markets in the EU and worldwide.

 Being compliant means better supply chain management and quality control.
 It also encourages using safer materials and better ways to make products.
-This way, companies avoid expensive recalls, big fines, and legal troubles.
+This way, companies avoid expensive recalls, big fines, and legal troubles, along with improving their overall economic footprint.

 There are more benefits than just following the law.
 Companies that stick to these rules often see: